 - Unless you have more than 10 years of experience, keep your resume to one page

-- Yes, as the certifications and schooling you received will be important in determining whether you have the medical background necessary for the job.
-Adding any experience you acquired during your fellowship or residency will also help demonstrate the skills included in your resume.
+Yes, as the certifications and schooling you received will be important in determining whether you have the medical background necessary for the job.
+Adding any experience you acquired during your fellowship or residency will also help demonstrate the skills included in your resume (just like you see in our resume examples).